ActiveDirectoryKC/RedditADWiki/AD-Resources/README.md

 >
 >This post will be updated periodically, but we advise you to check the wiki link here: [https://www.reddit.com/r/activedirectory/wiki/AD-Resources](https://www.reddit.com/r/activedirectory/wiki/AD-Resources) for the most up-to-date version.
 >
->If you are interested in how these items were selected see the wiki page for "AD Tools Reviews Guidelines".
-This is also where you can get details on submitting your script or tool. {LINK\_TO\_PAGE}
+>If you are interested in how these items were selected see the wiki page for [AD Tools Reviews Guidelines](https://www.reddit.com/r/activedirectory/wiki/index/Tools-And-Resources-Listing-Guidelines).
+This is also where you can get details on submitting your script or tool.
 >
 <!-- END POST ONLY SECTION -->
 There are a lot of resources for Active Directory, Entra, and other Identity products.
 It is a challenge to sort through them.
 This list is curated by the moderators and tech council of r/ActiveDirectory to be include good references and resources.
 As always, please comment or send a modmail if you thing something needs added or removed or if a link is broken.